apache/royale-docs/component-sets/jewel/jewel-label.md

 |-----------------	|-----------------------------------------------------------	|------------------------------------------------	|
 | [IBeadModel](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/IBeadModel){:target='_blank'}      	| [org.apache.royale.jewel.beads.models.TextModel](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.beads.models/TextModel){:target='_blank'}           	| The data model for the Label.                   	|

-Jewel does not have beads specialy crafted for this control, but it can use other common Jewel control beads (shared with other controls) to provide more functionality.
+Jewel does not have beads specially crafted for this control, but it can use other common Jewel control beads (shared with other controls) to provide more functionality.

 ### Label Beads